 Time now for a few facts about both of these substances.

-STATISTICS ON USAGE OF ALCOHOL AND OPIOIDS
+USAGE OF ALCOHOL AND OPIOIDS

 In the United States, the abuse of alcohol and opioids (like oxycodone) is staggering.
 There are many dangerous health risks associated with this combination of substances, and you should be aware of them.